Everyone Aboard: A campaign to extend free bus travel

 About the campaign

-Those whose finances have suffered most during the pandemic – people on low incomes and young people under 25 – risk being left behind.
+We all want to live in a just and compassionate Scotland.
+But those whose finances have suffered most during the pandemic – people on low incomes and young people under 25 – risk being left behind.

-When you’re living in poverty, unaffordable transport can mean your opportunities are restricted.
+When you’re living in poverty, unaffordable transport costs can mean your opportunities are restricted.
 It can mean making heart-breaking choices between paying an essential bill or visiting a loved one in hospital; between buying food or buying a bus ticket to a job interview.
 And it can mean being locked away from those human connections that have become even more important to us all.

 Public transport is key to easing the financial pressures on low-income households, unlocking opportunities, and in bringing us all back together.